Boeing 737 MAX can return to the skies, FAA says

 Stan Deal, CEO of Boeing Commercial Airplanes, called the FAA’s directive “an important milestone.”

-Boeing CEO Dave Calhoun in Chicago in a statement recalled said “the lives lost in the two tragic accidents” and said the lessons learned from the MAX crashes “have reshaped our company.”
+Boeing CEO Dave Calhoun in Chicago, in a statement, said “the lives lost in the two tragic accidents” and the lessons learned from the MAX crashes “have reshaped our company.”

 The FAA’s verdict that the jet is safe to fly is at least the beginning of the end of Boeing’s MAX crisis.

-And yet, even as Boeing grapples with the logistics of modifying hundreds of planes and returning them to the sky, its future is weighed down by the massive financial hit from the grounding and the deep reputational damage that flowed from the tragic crashes.
+And yet, even as Boeing grapples with the logistics of modifying hundreds of planes and returning them to the sky, its future is weighed down by the massive financial hit from the grounding and the deep reputational damage from the tragic crashes.

 As details of the causes of the crash tragedies surfaced over the past 20 months, Boeing’s reputation for engineering excellence has been shattered, while the FAA’s position as the world’s arbiter of safety has been seriously undermined.

-The investigations have opened an unprecedented window into Boeing’s design, marketing and testing of the plane, shedding a cold, unflattering light on many of the participants.
+The investigations have opened an unprecedented window into Boeing’s design, marketing and testing of the plane, shedding an unflattering light on many of the participants.

 A low point came with the release of internal emails that revealed how the chief technical pilot at Boeing Commercial Airplanes had disparaged and deceived airline customers.
 Specifically, he coaxed Lion Air of Indonesia to drop its plan to have its pilots train to fly the new jet in full-motion simulators.
 Just 17 months later, that airline suffered the loss of 187 lives in the first MAX crash.

-Before the pandemic struck, the expense of building jets it couldn’t deliver had already drained Boeing’s finances.
-As deliveries of the MAX resume, Boeing will now begin again to see revenue from the jet — though slowly at first.
+Before the pandemic struck, the expense of building jets it couldn’t deliver had drained Boeing’s finances.
+As deliveries of the MAX resume, Boeing will begin again to see revenue from the jet — though slowly at first.

 Getting the total of more than 800 grounded MAXs into the air again is a massive challenge.

-Boeing must help airlines get back into service the MAXs that were flying before the second crash and have been grounded ever since.
-And it must also prepare for flight the MAXs built after the grounding, and then deliver them to airlines — many of whom are in no rush to receive planes during the downturn.
+Boeing must help airlines get back into service the MAXs that were flying before the second crash and have been grounded since.
+And it must also prepare for flight the MAXs built after the grounding and then deliver them to airlines — many which are in no rush to receive planes during the downturn.

 Boeing will have to find new buyers for more than 60 of the parked and undelivered MAXs, because the airlines that ordered them have canceled.